theCR7/Covid-Reconnoiter/readme.md

-# Covid-Reconnoiter - Social Distancing, Crowd Density and Mask Detector
+# Covid-Reconnoiter (Social Distancing, Crowd Density and Mask Detector)
 ## [Covid-Reconnoiter WebApp](https://coviwarn.herokuapp.com/)
 --> It is bit slow due to memory and RAM issues of heroku server.